 New York Crane Accident

 A crane is a massive piece of heavy construction equipment that can measure more than 100 feet tall and weight over 4000 tons.
 Cranes are generally equipped with a hoist rope, wire ropes or chains, and sheaves that can be used both to lift and lower heavy materials and to move them horizontally.
 A construction accident that involves a crane is one of the more serious types of construction accidents.
 When work is done at an elevation, underground or with heavy machinery such as a crane there is a substantial risk of injury.
-Injuries commonly experienced as a result of a crane accident can include a back injury, spinal injury, paraplegia, or quadriplegia and more.
+Injuries commonly experienced as a result of a crane accident can include broke bones, amputation, head injuries, and back injuries.
 If you have experienced a crane injury, speak with a New York crane accident lawyer from Stephen Bilkis & Associates.
 We can help you receive just compensation for your injuries including reimbursement for medical expenses, pain and suffering, and loss of income.Crane Safety

 Even though there are state and federal laws as well as industry regulations that require the implementation of safety standards, each year people are hurt in crane accidents.
 OSHA has established strict regulations that must be complied with to prevent serious injury.
 40% of all crane accidents occur when a crane hits power lines.
 This type of accident causes electrocution and fatalities.
 Other causes of crane accidents include: